midhunkalarikkal/FullDomain/Notes/DSA2.md

 `Disadvantages`
 ----------------
-Inefficient for Large Data Sets: Time complexity of O(n²) makes it impractical for large datasets.
+Inefficient for Large Data Sets
-Not Adaptive: Does not take advantage of the existing order in the array.
+Poor performance on average and worst xase scenario Not Adaptive: Does not take advantage of the existing order in the array.
 Unstable: Does not preserve the relative order of equal elements.